-‘You are cleared for take-off.’
+“You are cleared for take-off.”

-‘Just a moment.
-What does that button do?’
+“Just a moment.
+What does that button do?”

-You know that there will be difficult times ahead, it’s about being ready for them and proving to others that you’re fit to be in charge.
-Investors and employees will get behind someone who has a strong, clear understanding of their business and the market.
-Lack of knowledge won’t just hit your bottom line, it will affect the people you want to hire and keep.
+You know that there will be difficult times ahead, it’s about having the right strategy, the right people and the right systems in place to deal with them.
+Investors are more likely to get behind someone who has a strong, clear understanding of their business and where they’re headed.
+Lack of knowledge won’t just hit your bottom line, it will affect the team around you, it will have repercussions regarding people you want to hire and keep.

-And once you’ve mastered the key components of business strategy you must keep learning.
-Someone who assumes they know it all and don’t need to do any more is not the person you want at the controls.
-And if there’s an area you don’t like, or simply don’t understand, get someone to help you.
-None of us can be great at everything, but what you can ensure is that there’s an expert sitting right next to you when things go wrong.
-They’re called co-pilots.
+And once you have your plan in place and mastered the key components, you must keep learning.
+Someone who assumes they know it all and doesn’t need to learn any more isn’t the person you want at the controls.
+If there’s an area of your business you don’t like, or simply don’t understand, find someone who does.
+None of us can be great at everything, but what you can ensure is that there are people next to you to fill in any gaps.
+Even the best pilots have co-pilots.

 By having all of these in place you can begin to scale your business.